wanelo/image-server/README.md

 ### Needs discussion

 - Ability to have manta jobs to create new versions.
 First list all product Ids already stored in manta.
 Map: split into smaller batches.
 A CLI will be needed for this.
 - Split into subdirectories in manta?
 Currently all product Ids are on one level.
 Difficult to list files.

 ### Done
+- ~~Move default compression to configuration~~
 - ~~save processed images into manta~~
 - ~~error handling [done]~~
 - ~~accept flags with environment `-e production` [done]~~